 Now we’re talking.
 The moment we’ve been building up for has finally arrived.
 We’re auditioning.
 All we have in this moment is trust in our preparation and the pursuit of staying present in the moment.
 A casting room will vary in size and shape based on whether it’s a film or theatre project.
 I’ll primarily be talking here about an audition for camera, but you can expect a similar situation for any audition you go in for.

 There may be a number of people in the room when you walk through the door.
 The casting director will most likely be there, but they may have asked another casting director or assistant to take over.
 There will most likely be another actor in the room – a reader who will be speaking the other lines in your scene.
 On some occasions, depending on the project, there may even be members from the production team of the project, such as the director or producer.
 Typically this will only happen for the callbacks, but you never know.
 No matter the combination of people in the room, go in there and do what you came to do.
 Don’t feel the need to be any different just because some exec of the project decided to show up.

 In addition to these people, there will also be certain items of camera equipment in the room.
-This may include a camera on a tripod, A blank wall or a blue screen to stand in front of, a marker on the ground telling the actor where to stand, a computer behind the camera and a number of set items of furniture such as tables and chairs.
-If any props or furniture is essential for the scene, it will be set up ready for the performer.
+This may include: a camera on a tripod, a blank wall, a blue screen to stand in front of, a marker on the ground telling the actor where to stand, a computer behind the camera, and a number of set items of furniture such as tables and chairs.
+If any props or furniture are essential for the scene, they will be set up ready for the performer.
 If it is a blank space, you may have the option to decide whether you’d like to sit or stand.
 Neither is right or wrong, it’s up to you.